Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b: Conclusions

 In additional retrievals, the disputed data point at ${\sim}0.77\,\mu\mathrm{m}$ was excluded, but evidence for the H$_2$O+CrH model was still found at a confidence level of ${\sim}4.3\sigma$ over the flat model.
-A combined FORS2/STIS spectrum was also available and tests were performed to confirm the CrH-detection but in this case no statistically significant CrH-feature was found.
+A combined FORS2/STIS spectrum was also available and tests were performed to confirm the CrH detection, but in this case no statistically significant CrH feature was found.
 By analysing the retrieval outcomes for different combinations of spectral coverage, it was found that the evidence for CrH is mostly based on the observed transit depths around $0.77$ and $0.88\,\mu\mathrm{m}$.
-Inspired by the non-agreement between different instruments and using the best-fit atmospheric model for WASP-31b, it was shown that the spectral regimes of near-future facilities, such as JWST and ARIEL, have the potential to confirm the CrH features.
+Inspired by the non-agreement between different instruments, and using the best-fit atmospheric model for WASP-31b, it was shown that the spectral regime of JWST has the potential to confirm the CrH features.

 \begin{appendix}